About Dr. Martin Goodman

 The abdomen will then be closed for 60-90 minutes to allow the chemotherapy to treat the remaining tumors and kill mesothelioma cells.
 The solution is then removed and sometimes followed by radiation before the abdomen is closed for a final time.

 Annually, Dr. Goodman and his specialized team perform approximately 50 HIPEC procedures.
 The treatment is known to improve and prolong peritoneal mesothelioma patients’ lives.

 “[HIPEC] can definitely prolong the time intervals when the tumor might recur, and [patients] won’t have to be on chemotherapy for the rest of their lives.
 In some cases, potentially, you can cure patients, whereas before, it was incurable.”

 Dr. Goodman’s Career Accomplishments

-Dr. Goodman has saved the lives of hundreds of patients during his career.
+Dr. Goodman has saved the lives of hundreds of patients throughout his career.
 As the director of the Peritoneal Surface Malignancy Program and an assistant professor of surgery at the Tufts University School of Medicine, he has devoted his life to research and surgery in the hope of finding a cure for peritoneal cancers.

 Awards & Honors